NikJGFrancis/Cyber_Projects/Log_File_Analyzer_Project/README.md

 * Detecting brute force SSH attacks.
 * Identifying suspicious IP addresses.
 * Feeding data into firewall rules (e.g., block frequent offenders).
----

-Would you like me to also add a **bonus section** in the README showing how to automatically block these IPs with `fail2ban` or a `ufw` script for extra value?